Skip to content

 • Tell us a bit about your interests too, so we can work out if you would be a good fit.
 Not being offered a place does not mean you wouldn’t be a good fit for studying at Cambridge.
 We can only offer places to a few students and your interests may just not fit the programme this year.

-• For an in-person visit, it is likely we will ask you for a teacher reference.
+• We will also ask you for a teacher reference.
 Please tell us the name and contact of a teacher who we can get in touch with.

 We also ask about whether you have a disability and any accessibility or dietary requirements.
 This is so we can meet any adjustments you may need and is not part of our selection process.